Documentation

 • The name of the file that is currently loaded will appear in the menu bar.
 The number of nodes and edges in the graph will display on the right-hand side of the menu bar.

-• GRNsight will automatically detect a GraphML file representing a weighted network when it finds numerical values stored as weight attributes for the edges.
+• GRNsight will automatically detect a GraphML file representing a weighted GRN when it finds numerical values stored as weight attributes for the edges.
 It will change the arrowhead type and the thickness and color of the edges as described in Section 2a.

 load-from-database-modal